-Figure 6- 107.
+Figure 6-123.
 IGMP Snooping Configurations - Edit window

 To set up IGMP snooping, first change the IGMP Snooping State field to Enabled on the IGMP Snooping State window.
 Next, enter the desired IGMP snooping configuration settings in the window above.
-The Query Interval (1-65535) can be set between 1 and 65,535 seconds and determines the time between IGMP queries.
-The Max Response (1-25) value allows a setting between 1 and 25 seconds and specifies the maximum amount of time allowed before sending a response report.
-A value between 1 and 255 can be entered for the Robustness Variable (1-255) (the default is 2).
+The Query Interval (1-65535) can be set between I and 65,535 seconds and determines the time between IGMP queries.
+The Max Response (1-25) value allows a setting between I and 25 seconds and specifies the maximum amount of time allowed before sending a response report.
+A value between I and 255 can be entered for the Robustness Variable (1-255) (the default is 2).
+Enabling the Fast Leave State allows the switch to reduce Leave Delays.
+Fast Leave operates on a port if an IGMP client connects to the port and there are no other end nodes detected on that port.
+In this case, when the client leaves a multicast group, Fast Leave automatically accelerates the blocking of further, unnecessary multicast traffic from that group to the former IGMP client.
+This improves performance by reducing the amount of multicast traffic going through the port to the IGMP client after the client leaves a multicast group.
 Once you have finished making your IGMP snooping configuration settings, click Apply to make the settings effective.